12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 Dual Black by IKO is the definition of bold.
 These deep black shingles contrast sharply against a white house or gray siding, adding drama and sophistication to your home’s exterior.

-- Why it’s a top pick: Black shingles are trending in 2025 because of their sleek, modern look.
+- Why it’s a top pick: Black shingles are trending in 2026 because of their sleek, modern look.
 They also work well with traditional homes for a timeless appeal.
-As part of IKO’s Cambridge line, these shingles feature a layered design for enhanced curb appeal.
+Featured in IKO’s Cambridge line, these shingles feature a layered design for enhanced curb appeal.

 - What it pairs with: